theingridefactor/bodyshop-products-app/README.md

 ## Body Shop products app

-A simple consumer app that gives details about 40+ skincare products from the Body Shop.
+A merchant app that gives details about 40+ skincare products from the Body Shop.

 - MongoDB for the database